fetchai/agents-aea/docs/quickstart.md

 ### Add the echo skill

+Second, add the echo skill to the project.
 ``` bash
 aea add skill fetchai/echo:0.1.0
 ```

 This copies the `echo` skill code containing the "behaviours", "handlers", and "tasks" into the skill, ready to run.
-The full identifier of the skill `fetchai/echo:0.1.0` consists of the name of the author of the skill, followed by the skill name and its version.
+The identifier of the skill `fetchai/echo:0.1.0` consists of the name of the author of the skill, followed by the skill name and its version.

 ### Add a stub connection

 AEAs use messages for communication.
 We use a stub connection to send messages to and receive messages from the AEA.

-The stub conection is already added to the AEA by default.
+The stub connection is already added to the AEA by default.

 A stub connection provides an I/O reader and writer.
 It uses two files for communication: one for incoming messages and the other for outgoing messages.
 Each line contains an encoded envelope.

 The AEA waits for new messages posted to the file `my_first_aea/input_file`, and adds a response to the file `my_first_aea/output_file`.